-Now, to be fair, there are some classic chairs that are meant to be tall.
+Now, to be fair, some classic chairs are meant to be tall.
 But, this isn’t one of them.

 An example of a dining chair that’s meant to be tall is this traditional English, maybe William and Mary style chair.
 This handsome dining room is by Rivers Spencer.
 However, this simple drop-leaf mahogany table would look great with just about any classic dining room chair.

-Okay, now we’ve seen what NOT to do; or, at least what I think should not be manufactured in the first place.
+Okay, now we’ve seen what NOT to do, or, at least, what I think should not have been manufactured in the first place.